For the rest, the new router is as good as can be. And its support for the last 5.9GHz portion of the 5GHz spectrum is

 In a traditional Tri-band broadcaster (2.4GHz + 5GHz + 5GHz), the first 5GHz band (5GHz-1) will get the lower channels (#1), and the 2nd 5GHz band (5GHz-2) gets the upper channels (#2).

 If the broadcaster support DFS then the 5GHz-1 gets up to channel 64, and the rest (100 and up) goes to 5GHz-2.
-If it supports the new 5.9GHz portion of the 5GHz spectrum generally has three additional channels to its upper part, including 169, 173, and 177.
+If the hardware also supports the new 5.9GHz portion of the 5GHz spectrum, it generally has three additional channels to its upper part, including 169, 173, and 177.

 The splitting of the 5GHz spectrum ensures that the two narrower bands (5GHz-1 and 5GHz-2) do not overlap each other.
 So, here's the deal with traditional Tri-band (2.4GHz+ 5GHz+ 5GHz):

-In return, each portion (5GHz-1 or 5GHz-2) has fewer channels to choose from, especially if you want to use the 80MHz or 160MHz channel widths.
-Consequently, your options might actually be more limited than when the entire 5GHz spectrum is used as a single band.
+- The bad: Each portion (5GHz-1 or 5GHz-2) has fewer channel-forming options, making it harder for them to use the 80MHz or 160MHz channel widths required for high bandwidth.
+Physically, the channel-width options are now more limited than when the entire 5GHz spectrum is used as a single band.

 Supporting Synology mesh, the RT6600ax's new 5.9GHz band is an excellent backhaul in a wireless mesh configuration.
 That's the case when you use multiple units together.